AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aws-s3-modules.md

   </tr>
   <tr>
    <td>Headers</td>
    <td> <p>Add a request header.
 You can use the following common request headers.
-For more request headers refer to <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonRequestHeaders.html">AWS S3 API Documentation</a>.</p> <p>You don't have to add authorization headers; Workfront Fusion 2.0 already did that for you.</p>
+For more request headers refer to <a href="https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonRequestHeaders.html">AWS S3 API Documentation</a>.</p> <p>You don't have to add authorization headers; [!DNL Workfront Fusion] 2.0 already did that for you.</p>
     <table style="table-layout:auto">
      <col>
      <col>